facusanchez1298/anoranza/target/classes/static/img/fontello-93fa1b64/README.txt

   site in "About" section.

-- If your project is open-source, usually, it will be ok to make LICENSE.txt file publicly available in your repository.
+- If your project is open-source, usually, it will be ok to make LICENSE.txt file publicly available in your app.repository.

 - Fonts, used in Fontello, don't require a clickable link on your site.
   But any kind of additional authors crediting is welcome.